top of page

 Street Work

-When working outdoors I aim towards playfulness by bringing members of the public together and including them within an artwork.
+When working outdoors on site specific installations I aim towards playfulness by bringing members of the public together and including them within an artwork.

 I attempt to break down personal space both physical and mental by creating a participatory experience and creating artworks which become embedded within people’s everyday life.